Looking after your car battery

 If your vehicle is only used occasionally it is advisable to check and, if necessary, charge the battery every month or so.
-Likewise if your vehicle is garaged for the winter it is advisable to disconnect the battery plus trickle charge it every one to two months.
+Likewise if your vehicle is garaged for the winter it is advisable to disconnect the battery plus trickle charge it every one to two months at about 1 Amp.

-It is apparently recommended to charge 'maintenance-free' car batteries with a modern three state electronically controlled charger.
+It is recommended to charge 'maintenance-free' car batteries with a modern smart charger.
 These charge at a relatively high rate to start with, then switch to a lower rate and finally trickle charge using a regulated DC supply which reduces gassing compared to older unregulated chargers.

-At 25 deg C the open circuit voltage of the battery should be about 12.7 V when fully charged and about 12.4 V when 50% discharged, so can be checked with a digital multi-meter, eg first thing in the morning - before turning on the ignition.
+At 25 deg C the open circuit voltage of the battery should be about 12.7 V when fully charged and about 12.4 V when 50% discharged; slightly less when cold.
+This can be checked with a digital multi-meter, eg first thing in the morning - before turning on the ignition.